CLEF. Crowdsourcing Linked Entities via web Form

 - Free text (Literal): short texts (e.g. a title).
 When this value is selected, a checkbox appears on the bottom of the box, asking whether to use this value as primary label.
 At least one free text field must be included in the template and at most one free text field must be flagged as primary label to associate a title to the record.

-- Entity URI (from Wikidata, VIAF, or catalogue): the final field will provide autocompletion suggestions from wikidata or, if nothing is found on Wikidata, from the catalogue.
+- Entity URI (from Wikidata, VIAF, or catalogue): the final field provides autocompletion suggestions from wikidata or, if nothing is found on Wikidata, from the catalogue.
 Users may accept or reject the suggestions.
 (NB. this field is not meant to record URLs of web resources.
-Use Free text instead.).
+Use URL instead.).
 When this value is selected, a checkbox appears on the bottom of the box, asking whether to use this field value as a filter in the Explore page, i.e. it creates an index of catalogued resources by values of the selected field.
 You can create as many filters as you want.

 - URL: to record URLs of web resources (e.g. an online video or a blog post).
 In the final form you will be asked if a copy of the website should be preserved in the long term.
 While you cannot store external documents in CLEF, CLEF sends a request to the Internet archive Wayback machine to store a copy of your favourite webpages.